mithilanm/TodoApp/README.md

 # TodoApp
+Simple Todo App built using the Angular framework that will allow users to add, edit, update and delete tasks.
+Filter features will show total tasks, completed tasks and unfinished tasks.

 You can experience this application through the following url: https://mithilanm.github.io/TodoApp/

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.